a1anw0ng/allersafe/backend/alternative_finder/alternative_prompt.md

 - Return EXACTLY 5 alternatives (or fewer if not enough safe options exist)
 - List SAFE products first, then CAUTION products
-- Include real, purchasable products with actual prices
+- Include real, purchasable products with estimated prices
-- Provide working purchase links from major retailers
+- Include full product name with brand (e.g., "Oatly Oat Milk Original" not just "Oat Milk")
 - All prices in USD
 - Keep tags concise (2-3 words each)
 - Focus on widely available alternatives that can be purchased online